fpsvogel/lectiohumana/about.md

 title: About
 ---

-> Certis ingeniis immorari et innutriri oportet, si velis aliquid trahere quod in animo fideliter sedeat.
-Nusquam est qui ubique est. (Seneca, *Epistulae Morales* 1.2)

-> You must spend time with certain thinkers and feed on them only, if you want to draw out something that will stick in your mind.
-If you are everywhere, you are nowhere.

 Hi there!
 On this blog I cultivate classical humanistic reading, or in other words, I read to live better.
 Erasmus says it best:

 > Quoties Princeps librum sumet in manum, hoc animo sumat, non ut delectetur, sed ut melior a lectione discedat.
 Facile invenit unde reddatur melior, qui hoc vehementer studet, ut melior fiat.